-Where marriage ceremonies are concerned, there are so many different wedding traditions + customs from all over the world.
-No matter what your nationality, race or life choice, in almost all cultures, there are traditions, customs, or symbolic elements you can include in your wedding day to make it extra special.
+There are hundreds of different wedding customs and traditions from all over the world.
+No matter what your nationality, or life choice, there will always be traditions, customs, or symbolic elements you can include in your wedding day to make it extra special.

-Alternatively, I am totally open to discuss a new tradition you would like to start yourselves and pass down for generations to come!
+Alternatively, I am totally open to discuss a new tradition you might like to start yourselves and pass down for generations to come!

 Wedding traditions + customs are extremely popular in that they not only add another personal element to a standard ceremony, but that they are also a great way to include close family members, or other special people in your lives.